Safety

 The point on the rear axle of a forklift around which the wheels move to change the vehicle’s direction.
 The pivot pin transfers the motion of the steering wheel to the direction of the forklift’s travel.

 PIT.
-Any mobile, power-propelled truck, other than a construction or passenger vehicle, that is capable of carrying, pushing, pulling, lifting, or stacking materials.
-Forklifts are a common type of PIT.
+Any mobile, power-driven vehicle, other than a passenger or construction vehicle, that is capable of carrying, pushing, pulling, lifting, or stacking materials.
+Common powered industrial trucks include forklifts, sideloaders, and pallet jacks.

 rated capacity

-The manufacturer's guidelines for how much weight a powered industrial truck can safely carry.
+The manufacturer’s guidelines for how much weight a PIT can safely carry.
 Rated capacity is printed onto a capacity plate, which is stamped on the frame of the PIT.

 solvents

-A chemical material used to dissolve another material.
+A chemical used to dissolve another substance.
 Solvents are often used to dissolve surface contaminants for cleaning purposes.

 stability